AUEB-BALab/repo-evaluate/docs/README.md

     * Packaging file existence
     * Packaging file formation
 - Commenting
-- CheckStyle and SpotBugs usage
+- CheckStyle and SpotBugs
-- Continuous Integration usage
+- Continuous Integration
     * Travis CI, GitHub Actions or Circle CI
+- Modularity

 #### It will also grade as a bonus: